 Below are the default and recommended settings for Intel® Wireless Adapters supporting 802.11n.
-See more detailed info and how to change these settings under the Advanced tab of the Windows* Device Manager properties.
+To change these settings, see Advanced Intel® Wireless Adapter Settings.

 |Note||Update your adapter and wireless router software.
 Use the Intel® Driver & Support Assistant to update your Intel® drivers.|